 - get ready for the next day’s work

-- work on an ongoing project that needs extra resources such as the library, the internet, or a parent’s help.
+- work on an ongoing project that needs extra resources, like the library, the internet or a parent’s help

-- learn time management and organisational skills, such as working to a deadline in class and at home, and finding a balance between work and play.
+- learn time management and organisational skills, like working to a deadline in class and at home, and finding a balance between work and play.

 Making homework work

 For some children, the best time to get homework done will be straight after school.
 Others might need a break to play and unwind first.
 No matter what, the best time is when you can be around to supervise and give your child a helping hand if needed.